luciajedi/html-css-js-exercises/sass/sass.md

 #### Variables

 Search about !default.
 Write an example of a real/possible use case of !default on a variable.

-(The comment "to set a default value" is not enough)
+(The answer "to set a default value" is not enough)

 #### Advanced